The higher education system in Denmark – Overview of Danish education levels

 The 8 higher education levels in Denmark

 Here’s a list with all the higher education levels.
-Click below to read more about each higher education level in Denmark.
+Scroll down to read more about each higher education level in Denmark.

-Overview of the Higher Education System in Denmark.
+Overview and explanation of the Higher Education System in Denmark.

 A Bachelor’s Degree (Bacheloruddannelse)